jensjeflensje/jensjeflensje/README.md

 ## 🌱 I’m currently learning
-Even more coolk techonologies to work with.
+Even more cool techonologies to work with.

 ## 💬 Ask me about
 - Computers